Paul Chander

 Lecturer in Law

 Paul Chander is a Deputy Attorney General at the California Department of Justice.
-As a member of the Antitrust Section, he enforces California and federal antitrust law through merger reviews, investigations and civil and criminal litigation.
-Prior to joining the Attorney General’s Office, he was a senior associate at Baker McKenzie, where he practiced complex commercial litigation and maintained a pro bono practice focused on constitutional law.
+As a member of the Antitrust Section, he enforces California and federal antitrust law through merger reviews, investigations, and civil and criminal litigation.
+Before joining the Attorney General’s Office, he practiced complex commercial litigation in the private sector and maintained a pro bono practice focused on constitutional and civil rights.

 Chander’s academic interests include political economy and the Constitution.
-His articles have been published in the Harvard Law School Forum on Corporate Governance, the Columbia Law School Blue Sky Blog and Law360.
-At USC Gould, he teaches “Law and the U.S. Constitution in Global History.”
+His writings have been published in the Antitrust Chronicle, the Columbia Law School Blue Sky Blog, the Harvard Law School Forum on Corporate Governance, and Law360.
+At USC Gould, Chander teaches “Law and the U.S. Constitution in Global History” and “Introduction to the U.S. Legal System.”

 Chander earned his JD from Columbia Law School, where he was a Tony Patiño Fellow and a Lowenstein Fellow.
-He received his BA with honors from UCLA, where he was inducted into Phi Beta Kappa, awarded the Donald A. Strauss Public Service Scholarship, and granted the Distinguished Senior Award.
+He received his BA in Political Science with a minor in Public Policy from UCLA, where he was inducted into Phi Beta Kappa, awarded the Donald A. Strauss Public Service Scholarship, and recognized with the Distinguished Senior Award.